-Old age can result in memory loss, whereas Alzheimer's disease can lead to loss of cognition.
+Getting older can result in memory loss, whereas Alzheimer's disease can lead to loss of cognition, the mental action or process of acquiring knowledge and understanding through thought, experience, and the senses.
 This includes memory, in addition to things like understanding, communication, and reasoning.

 1) Memory changes that disrupt daily life.